-Gololo Appeals to Tinubu for Competent Appointments | Latest Nigeria News Today

 Gololo Appeals to Tinubu for Competent Appointments

-A chieftain of the All Progressives Congress (APC), Muhammed Garba Gololo, has appealed to President Bola Ahmed Tinubu to ensure that only competent, loyal and committed party members who assiduously worked for his victory at the February 25, 2023 keenly contested presidential election are appointed into critical positions within his government, with the view to actualize the Renewed Hope agenda of the government.
+Muhammed Garba Gololo, a chieftain of the All Progressives Congress (APC), made an appeal to President Bola Ahmed Tinubu.
+Gololo urged Tinubu to appoint only competent, loyal, and committed party members who diligently contributed to his victory in the keenly contested presidential election on February 25, 2023, to critical positions within his government.
+The objective is to achieve the government’s Renewed Hope agenda.

 Speaking to this medium of phone to express his gratitude and appreciation to members of his federal constituency of Gamawa in Bauchi State for the support extended to the APC at the presidential election that navigated it to victory, the former national lawmaker, political strategist and member of the APC Presidential Campaign Council (PCC) said: “President Bola Ahmed Tinubu has kick-started his government with a sincere intention going by the recent announced appointments tailored to the good of Nigeria.